 I sometimes think that we are entering another golden age of dictionaries and encyclopedias.
 I don’t just mean Wikipedia which has been written about elsewhere and perhaps trumps everything.
 I have in mind journals like Annual Reviews, book series like the Oxford Handbooks, or even curated online sources like the Stanford Encyclopedia of Philosophy.
 I find myself again and again drawn to these sources to find out what is going on in various areas of my own field and other fields and I continually recommend them to students of all ages.

 In this post, I thought I would poke around these sources and their history.
-My questions were how do different fields summarize what they know and how and when did these ways emerge.
-My own knowledge of the history is a bit spotty, but I’ll at least try to provide a little data and search for some patterns.
+My questions are: how do different fields summarize what they know and how and when did these ways of summarizing emerge.
+My knowledge of the actual history is a bit spotty, so I’ll mainly try to provide a little data and search for some patterns.

 Before diving in, here a few takeaways:

-Literature reviews as standard elements of academic papers seem to have emerged relatively recently, but they have risen rapidly.
+Literature reviews as standard elements of academic papers seem to have emerged relatively recently, but they have taken off since then.

-Annual Reviews was founded back in the 1930s mostly for the natural sciences, but it has taken off again in recent years.
+The journal Annual Reviews was founded back in the 1930s mostly for the natural sciences, but it has found new markets in recent years.

 Handbooks also have a longer history, but have similarly seen a boom in this millennium.

-Online resources like Wikipedia seem to have significant advantages in decentralizing and updating the process of knowledge accumulation, but their academic equivalents seem to be slower in taking off perhaps because they do not assign credit very well.
+Online resources like Wikipedia seem to have significant advantages in decentralizing and continually updating the process of knowledge accumulation relative to traditional books and journals, but their academic equivalents seem to be slower in gaining a foothold perhaps because they do not assign credit very well.